Early Screening for Lung Cancer

 While the early detection of cancer can lead to recovery from the disease, using LDCT scans for lung cancer screening can come with its own risks.
 For instance, repeated exposure to the radiation used in LDCT scans may cause lung cancer tumors to grow.
 Additionally, early screening for lung cancer does not help patients whose tumors have already spread to other places in the body (such as the lymph nodes or brain).

 In other cases, false-positive as well as false-negative results can be among the risks for early lung cancer screening.
 In false-negative results, the screening fails to reveal the presence of cancer.
 Typically, this prolongs the amount of time it takes for patients to seek treatment, even when common symptoms of lung cancer are present.
 In false-positive results, the screening shows the presence of cancer when there is none.
-Often, this leads to additional testing and invasive biopsies that generally require their own recovery time.
+Often, this leads to additional testing and invasive surgical biopsies that generally require their own recovery time.
 In both situations, the patient is subjected to undue anxiety and stress – which can come with their own serious health complications.

 Lastly, the risk of early screening for lung cancer is the overdiagnosis of illnesses that would have never become uncomfortable or life-threatening.
 For instance, an LDCT scan that shows a tumor in one lung may lead to a litany of aggressive and lengthy treatments like surgery, chemo, and radiation therapy.
 In most cases, it is impossible to know if withholding treatment helps patients live longer or not; researchers tend to believe that treatment may be more detrimental to patients with serious pre-existing medical problems related to smoking.